Something's gone wrong

-The Jeddah Street Circuit is, you won’t be surprised to hear, a temporary street circuit (albeit adorned with some permanent sections), located on the Corniche – a 30km coastal resort area of the ancient Saudi Arabian city of Jeddah.
+The Jeddah Corniche Circuit is, you won’t be surprised to hear, a temporary street circuit (albeit adorned with some permanent sections), located on the Corniche – a 30km coastal resort area of the ancient Saudi Arabian city of Jeddah.
 Designed by the Tilke company, in conjunction with Formula 1’s own Motorsports team – who used Google Earth for their initial investigations into potential layouts – F1’s Ross Brawn said of the track: “What we want to see is a race circuit.
 We don’t want Mickey Mouse circuits.
 We don’t want those old classic street circuits with 90 degree turns.
 We want fast sweeping circuits, circuits which are going to challenge the drivers – and they are going to love it.”

 The inaugural Saudi Arabian Grand Prix takes place in 2021, the race joining its Middle Eastern counterparts in Bahrain and Abu Dhabi – while like those races, the Saudi Arabian Grand Prix will also take place under floodlights.

 Fast.
 Very fast.
-Average speeds around the Jeddah Street Circuit are set to be 252km/h – quicker than those at Silverstone, and second on the 2021 calendar only to Monza – aka ‘The Temple of Speed’.
+Average speeds around the Jeddah Corniche Circuit are set to be 252km/h – quicker than those at Silverstone, and second on the 2021 calendar only to Monza – aka ‘The Temple of Speed’.
 It will, quite simply, be the fastest street circuit ever seen in Formula 1 – while the track will also feature the most corners on the 2021 calendar with 27, many of them quick, sinuous bends as the drivers wend their way along the Jeddah waterfront.

 The Saudi Arabian Grand Prix promises to be a sun-soaked festival of Formula 1, located on an idyllic stretch of the Kingdom’s coastline.
 The on-track action should be stunning, as the drivers get to grips with this rapid street track, while Jeddah itself will come alive as the city prepares to host F1 for the very first time.

-The average speeds around the Jeddah Street Circuit will be such that any grandstand should provide a spectacular viewing location.
+The average speeds around the Jeddah Corniche Circuit will be such that any grandstand should provide a spectacular viewing location.
 Nonetheless, the gladiatorial splendour of the grandstand surrounding the banked Turn 13 corner will make for a very special spot for F1 fans.